idvorkin/idvorkin.github.io/_td/irl.md

 Games I like:

 - Thrill of the Fight (TOTF) - Great boxing game, just focused on boxing dynamics
-- Creed - Book game that looks more like a game, but not as good of a working
+- Creed - Boxing game that looks more like a game, but not as good of a working

 Experiences worth trying: